woodyhayday/project-pages/readme.txt

         * Pre-written prompts to help you write up your projects
         * Individual prompts or prompt sets
         * Designed for makers, creators, artists, entrepreneurs
-    * **Pay What You Want**
+    * **PRO Project Pages**
-        * The PRO version is pay what you want.
-If it helps you out, or you like the concept, I appreciate your support.
+        * The PRO version includes extras that not everyone may need, but if it helps you out, or you like the concept, I appreciate your support.
         * [Get Pro](https://projectpages.io/pro)